Movie Review: The problems of ‘Downsizing’ are many and aren’t small

 So far so good; still synapses-igniting and discussion-worthy.
 Had craft been chosen over concept, Downsizing would have remained so and avoided a spectacular self-immolation.

 There is a plot; it’s just told in a drunken fashion.
 There are messages; they are just communicated in a way that guarantees zero absorption.
-So enamored with its premise with the film that its “similar titles” section will be a corporate presentation – all flash and prohibited from revealing its inner workings.
+So enamored with its premise that the film’s “similar titles” section will be corporate presentations – all flash and prohibited from revealing inner workings.
 Consequently, Alexander Payne’s latest is as non-Alexander Payne as can be; far from an intended “large-canvas science-fiction social satire” and more of an occasion for well-known faces to wander in sleek places production designer Stefania Cella dreamt up and, at times, indulge themselves in some genius scale duperies from d.o.p.
 Phedon Papamichael’s camerawork.

 Back to Damon.
 Yes, he is credited as “Paul Safranek,” a fact we’re reminded quite regularly since everyone can only get half of his full name right, but it’s a struggle to see the character when the star delivers the lines, emotions and developments with diminishing conviction.
 It’s The Great Wall all over again, minus the white savior part.
 Christoph Waltz shadows Damon, too; his Serbian playboy guise completely retreats into the actor by the film’s end.
 So is Udo Kier.
 Same with Jason Sudeikis, gallantly turning up his cocksurety to maximum only to be in three scenes.
 What exactly is going on here?
 Is there a competition to see who is the most unconvincing actor?
 No, but all signs point toward people realizing they are part of a show that is designed to undercut them, and now disillusionment is setting in.